Cyanilux

 Example 2 (Accurate)

-Create a View Vector node set to World space.
 This obtains a vector from the pixel/fragment position to the camera.
-The magnitude of this vector is the distance (between the camera and fragment), but this is not the same as depth – The depth is a distance from the fragment position to a plane that is perpendicular to the camera, not the camera position itself.
-This creates a triangle as shown in the image.
+The magnitude of this vector is the distance between these points, but that is slightly different from depth – which is to a plane that is perpendicular to the camera rather than the camera position itself.
+This creates the inner triangle in the below diagram :

 Thanks for reading! 😊